 Dr Meredith Lake

 Meredith is an award-winning writer interested in the ways Australians have understood the big questions of faith and meaning, and how that has played out in society and culture.

-Meredith is the author of several books and essays on the Bible's contested influence in Australia, including a guide for students and a path-breaking new history, named 2018 Australian Christian Book of the Year.
+Meredith's work on the Bible in Australia includes a guide for students and a path-breaking new history, named 2018 Australian Christian Book of the Year.
 She has also written a major study of faith-based charity since the Great Depression, Faith in Action: HammondCare.

 Meredith's innovative essay on religion and colonialism beat an international field to win the 2012 Bruce Mansfield Prize for best article in the Journal of Religious History.
 Her research also appears in The Conversation and various academic journals.